 - Cover and cook for up to 5 minutes or until cauliflower is tender and no longer tastes raw.

-OR to make Spanish style, sauté 1 medium shallot in 1 tsp oil until transparent, add 1 clove minced garlic, 2 Tbsp. tomato paste, 2 Tbsp water (or just enough to thin the paste).
+- OR to make Spanish style, sauté 1 medium shallot in 1 teaspoon oil until transparent, add 1 clove minced garlic, 2 Tbsp. tomato paste, 2 tablespoon water (or just enough to thin the paste).
 Add cauliflower and cook over medium heat until liquid is absorbed and cauliflower is tender.
 Remove from heat.
 Add 2 Tbsp. minced cilantro, 1 cup halved cherry tomatoes and serve immediately.